8 Best No-Logs VPNs in 2024: Audited & Confirmed

 🥇 1.
 ExpressVPN — Best No-Logs VPN in 2024

-ExpressVPN also has other perks since it works in restrictive countries, is the best VPN for streaming and torrenting, and provides the fastest VPN speeds in 2024.
-It has affordable prices that start at $6.67 / month, accepts crypto payments (for added privacy), and comes with a 30-day money-back guarantee.
+ExpressVPN has affordable prices that start at $4.99 / month, accepts crypto payments (for added privacy), and comes with a 30-day money-back guarantee.

 Bottom Line:

-ExpressVPN is the best no-logs VPN in 2024 — it has a strict no-logs policy that has been independently audited multiple times, it’s located in a privacy-friendly country with no data retention laws, and it provides industry-leading security features.
+ExpressVPN is the best no-logs VPN in 2024 — it has a strict no-logs policy that has been independently audited multiple times, it’s located in a privacy-friendly country with no data retention laws, and it uses TrustedServer technology for its servers that prevent it from keeping data long-term — which has also been independently audited numerous times.
 Its plans are all backed by a 30-day money-back guarantee.

 Read the full ExpressVPN review